‘Zombie’ teachers offered anti-depressants as ‘burnt out’ staff go on strike over pay

 “I have friends in senior leadership roles in schools who were offered anti-depressants.
 Teachers are operating like zombies.
 Some have resigned from teaching altogether.”

-He said one of the main issues he faced as a teacher is the “lack of clear direction” from those at the top.
+He claimed one of the main issues he faced as a teacher is the “lack of clear direction” from those at the top.

 “Schools have reduced funds and tight budgets but the cost of living is going up,” he said.
 “As a result, the lack of resources for children is mind-blowing.”

-An assistant head for a girl’s school in London echoed this sentiment, saying “burnout” is common among disenchanted staff.
+An assistant head for a girl’s school in London echoed this sentiment, claiming “burnout” is common among disenchanted staff.

 “People became teachers to make a social impact, but it is not worthwhile anymore,” the teacher, who did not wish to be named, said.
 “As rewarding as it can be, that doesn’t pay the bills.